mekkus1/Risk-Profiles-for-Multimorbidity-and-Functional-Decline/README.md

 This repository contains the complete R analysis code for the paper:

 >Okeagu PN, Okeke G, Odu EC, Kebede YT.
-Mapping Shared Risk Profiles of Multimorbidity and Functional Decline Among U.S. Adults: A Supervised Machine Learning Analysis. *[Journal Name],* 2026.
+Mapping Shared Risk Profiles of Multimorbidity and Functional Decline Among U.S. Adults: A Supervised Machine Learning Analysis.
+2026.

 We used machine learning to identify shared and distinct risk clusters for multimorbidity and functional decline in 2,154 participants from the MIDUS Refresher 2 study (ages 25-74).